vtshen/STAT4705/README.md

 - Continuous distribution
 - Comparison between the discrete and continuous distribution
 - Random Sampling
+- Elementary Statistical Inference

 If time:

-- simulation on sampling and distribution
+- Elementary simulation on sampling and distribution
 - one- and two-sample estimation problems
 	- probably taught in STAT 4706